When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 7pm – Evening Drinks & Panoramic Views

 A short 15 minute stroll from our hotel, this bar offered our first glimpse of Istanbul’s sheer size and reach.
-Arriving on the top floor of the bar, we were met with sweeping panoramic views; all of Istanbul’s seven rolling hills filling the skyline.
+Arriving on the top floor of the bar, we were met with sweeping panoramic views; all of Istanbul’s seven rolling hills filling the skyline (one of the most iconic things to see in Istanbul).

 8.30pm – Dinner At at Sıdıka Meze Restaurant, Istanbul